How will I support myself financially?

 Most full-time students cannot claim welfare benefits throughout their studies including during any period of interruption.
 However the benefit rules do permit certain students to claim, for example there are exceptions for some students with dependent children and/or some students with a disability or ill health.
 If you are a full-time student who can normally claim benefits while studying, you can continue claiming during your interruption.
 We have more information about who can claim while studying in our Additional Funding guide.

 If you have interrupted for medical reasons, and you feel unable to work because of this, you might be eligible to claim welfare benefits on the basis of your ill-health.
 Our advice guide Extra Money for Disability and Ill Health explains about these benefits and the eligibility criteria.
+Please note, it is not straightforward to claim Universal Credit if you are a full time student and have not already been assessed for your work capability.

 If you are well enough to work and/or have no children, you cannot usually claim benefits like Universal Credit because you are still treated as a full-time student even though you are not currently in full-time attendance.
 However, if you interrupted because you are ill, or to care for someone else and are not eligible for any student funding, you may be entitled to claim certain benefits for a limited period once you recover from your illness or once your caring responsibilities end.
 This is allowed for a maximum of one year or up until you return to full-time study, whichever comes first.
 It may also be possible to claim Carer's Allowance during a period of interruption if you care full-time for someone and are not required to complete course work, sit exams or engage with your course during this time.